YossiAharon/WPtimize/README.txt

 = How do I use this plugin? =

-Activate the plugin and go to 'Settings > WPtimizer' to select the tags that you want to clean from your header.
+Activate the plugin and go to 'Settings > WPtimize' to select the tags that you want to clean from your header.

 == Changelog ==